 The following general farm safety precautions should be part of your operating procedure for all types of machinery.

-Protect yourself when assembling, operating, and servicing machinery, wear all protective clothing and personal safety devices that could be necessary for the job at hand.
+Wear all protective clothing and personal safety devices that could be necessary for the job at hand.
 Do NOT take chances.
 You may need the following: